Potato and Green Bean Breakfast Skillet

 - Add in the vegetable broth, give it another good stir, then re-cover and let cook for about 10 more minutes, until the potatoes are tender, stirring occasionally.
 If the skillet starts to get too dry and the potatoes are sticking to the bottom, add in a little more vegetable broth, a splash or so at a time, especially right before you add the cheese/eggs.

 - Remove from the heat.
-Serve topped with avocado.
+Serve topped with avocado and drizzled with hot sauce.

 Nutrition Information:Yield: 4 Serving Size: 1